Tips on teaching, technique, practicing and more from members of the FLUTE listserv. Used with permission.

 Subject: Re: Double tonguing backstroke

-new favorite!) over and over again, purposely exaggerating the jaw
+(my new favorite!) over and over again, purposely exaggerating the

-movement and enunciation as much as possible.
-It'll hurt a little, but
+jaw movement and enunciation as much as possible.
+It'll hurt a

-it will bring the point home.
-If she can then say the phrase with as
+little, but it will bring the point home.
+If she can then say the

-little jaw movement as possible and her best possible enunciation, she
+phrase with as little jaw movement as possible and her best possible

 cheers,